Checking in with our field teams

 Our first Snow Leopard Live Chat features Dr. Justine Shanti Alexander.
 Justine is a conservation scientist working as the Regional Ecologist for the Snow Leopard Trust.
 She is also the Executive Director of the Snow Leopard Network.
 Her work over the last nine years has been dedicated to building snow leopard science and strengthening conservation action across the range.
 Justine completed her PhD on snow leopard population assessments in China.
 She now supports research and community conservation programs across the snow leopard range countries, including China, Kyrgyzstan, India, Mongolia and Pakistan.
 Justine’s vision is the harmonious and sustainable co-existence of large mammals and humans in Central Asia.

-Looking for more snow leopard activities & resources?
+Looking for more snow leopard activities and resources?

 Head over to our new Activities Page to find coloring sheets, a spot the snow leopard activity, an animated video from Japan, a word search, and more!
 There is even an activity to build and install your very own camera trap in your home just as we do in the wild.